Introduction to genetics

 Genetics is the study of genes and tries to explain what they are and how they work.
 Genes are how living organisms inherit features or traits from their ancestors; for example, children usually look like their parents because they have inherited their parents' genes.
 Genetics tries to identify which traits are inherited and to explain how these traits are passed from generation to generation.

 Some traits are part of an organism's physical appearance, such as eye color or height.
 Other sorts of traits are not easily seen and include blood types or resistance to diseases.
 Some traits are inherited through genes, which is the reason why tall and thin people tend to have tall and thin children.
 Other traits come from interactions between genes and the environment, so a child who inherited the tendency of being tall will still be short if poorly nourished.
-The way our genes and environment interact to produce a trait can be complicated.
+The way the genes and environment interact to produce a trait can be complicated.
 For example, the chances of somebody dying of cancer or heart disease seems to depend on both their genes and their lifestyle.

 Genes are made from a long molecule called DNA, which is copied and inherited across generations.
 DNA is made of simple units that line up in a particular order within it, carrying genetic information.
 The language used by DNA is called genetic code, which lets organisms read the information in the genes.
 This information is the instructions for the construction and operation of a living organism.

 The information within a particular gene is not always exactly the same between one organism and another, so different copies of a gene do not always give exactly the same instructions.
 Each unique form of a single gene is called an allele.
 As an example, one allele for the gene for hair color could instruct the body to produce much pigment, producing black hair, while a different allele of the same gene might give garbled instructions that fail to produce any pigment, giving white hair.
 Mutations are random changes in genes and can create new alleles.
 Mutations can also produce new traits, such as when mutations to an allele for black hair produce a new allele for white hair.
 This appearance of new traits is important in evolution.